-In order to receive any payout, the Primary Bonus Plan required achievement by the Company of non-GAAP operating income during 2017 of \$8.7 million, with a maximum payout requiring achievement of non-GAAP operating income during 2017 of \$10.0 million.
-Named Executive Officers were (i) not eligible to receive cash bonuses under the Primary Bonus Plan if the Company achieved non-GAAP operating income of less than \$8.7 million, (ii) eligible to receive a cash bonus of 30 percent of base salary if the Company achieved at least \$10.0 million of non-GAAP operating income and (iii) eligible to receive an incremental payout between zero and 30 percent of base salary on a straight-line interpolation basis to the extent the Company achieved non-GAAP operating income between \$8.7 million and \$10.0 million.
-The bonus payment scale was established with the intent of aligning the interests of our Named Executive Officers with our shareholders, and to incentivize our Executive Officers by funding the bonus pool with a portion of the incremental operating income above the Company's threshold non-GAAP operating income.
+In order to receive any payout, the Primary Bonus Plan required achievement by the Company of non-GAAP operating income during 2018 of \$11.2 million, with a maximum payout requiring achievement of non-GAAP operating income during 2018 of \$12.7 million.
+Named Executive Officers were (i) not eligible to receive cash bonuses under the Primary Bonus Plan if the Company achieved non-GAAP operating income of less than \$11.2 million, (ii) eligible to receive a cash bonus of 8 percent for Mr. Sousa, 30 percent for Messrs.
+Hayden and Cunningham, and 40 percent for Messrs.
+Frist and Pearson of base salary if the Company achieved at least \$12.7 million of non-GAAP operating income and (iii) eligible to receive an incremental payout between zero and 8 percent for Mr. Sousa, between zero and 30 percent for Messrs.
+Hayden and Cunningham, and between zero and 40 percent for Messrs.
+Frist and Pearson, of base salary on a straight-line interpolation basis to the extent the Company achieved non-GAAP operating income between \$11.2 million and \$12.7 million.
+The bonus payment scale was established with the intent of aligning the interests of our Named Executive Officers with our shareholders, and to incentivize our Executive Officers by funding the bonus pool incrementally based on the amount of non-GAAP operating income exceeding the Company's threshold non-GAAP operating income.
+While the target figures set forth above were originally established by the Compensation Committee utilizing the revenue recognition standard under ASC 605, the Compensation Committee subsequently determined that ASC 606, instead of ASC 605, was the optimal metric for determining whether the target figures set forth above were achieved based on the fact that (following the time at which such target figures were set) the Company reported its 2018 financial results under ASC 606 and provided guidance under ASC 606 beginning with the Company's first quarter 2018 earnings release, as well as the fact that senior management of the Company had been assessing the Company's 2018 financial performance as reported under ASC 606.
+The dollar amounts of the targets, as set forth above, remained unchanged by this determination.

-The Company's non-GAAP operating income in 2017, as defined above, approximated \$11.2 million, which was above the maximum level of \$10.0 million, and therefore the Company paid the maximum cash bonuses under the Primary Bonus Plan.
+The Company's non-GAAP operating income in 2018, as defined above, was approximately \$16.8 million, which was above the maximum level of \$12.7 million, and therefore the Company paid the maximum cash bonuses to the Named Executive Officers set forth above under the Primary Bonus Plan.